paritytech/substrate-runtime-upgrade/README.md

 3. Computes the WASM code hash and verifies if an upgrade is already authorized.
 4. Ensures the account has sudo or proxy permissions.
 5. Checks for sufficient account balance to cover transaction fees.
-6. Submits the `authorizeUpgrade` extrinsic.
+6. Submits the `authorizeUpgrade` extrinsic (if not in dry-run mode).
 7. Waits for the upgrade to be applied.
-8. Broadcasts the `applyAuthorizedUpgrade` extrinsic to finalize the upgrade.
+8. Broadcasts the `applyAuthorizedUpgrade` extrinsic to finalize the upgrade (if not in dry-run mode).
+9. If `dryRun` is set to `true`, no transactions are submitted, and only the inputs are validated.

 ## Prerequisites